chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 ### Change and Failing Fast

 * Humans resist change
+    * Either you're a learning organization or you're losing to one
 * We inherrently value success
+    * You can't learn from mistakes if you never make them
 * Different isn't always bad
+    * We all agree cars are better than horses and buggies
 * Figuring out a dud early is better than dumping millions into a failure
     * "Throwing good money after bad"
-* Celebrate failures AND successes

 ### Conclusion

+* It's human nature to battle the things we fear
+* Finding Allies and creating successes together is key
+* Early inclusion and concessions are keys to success
-* WIP
+*